Red Diesel vs. Clear Diesel: A Guide to Fuel Compliance & Avoiding Fines

-The entire color-coding system exists for one primary reason: to enforce excise taxes.
+The entire diesel coloring system exists for one reason: to enforce the federal excise tax.

-Diesel fuel intended for highway vehicles is subject to a federal excise tax of $0.244 per gallon, plus additional state taxes.
-This revenue is essential for funding the construction and maintenance of our nation’s roads and highways.
+Diesel fuel sold for use on public highways is subject to a federal excise tax of $0.244 per gallon, plus applicable state taxes.
+This revenue funds the Highway Trust Fund, which pays for the construction and maintenance of the nation’s roads.

 A Breakdown of Diesel Fuel Types